Guest Post: Debra Lerman, Physical Therapist and Feldenkrais Practitioner

 We move forward in ways that are appropriate to ourselves, with the ease, power, and grace that is our birthright, “expressing our own nature.”

 In the moments of sitting, not trying to attain something, I learn stillness, effortless concentration, and become more skillful at resting in this state.
 Meditation deepens my somatic and yoga practices.
 I become more able to listen internally and externally, and track myself as I move.
-During an Awareness Through Movement® lesson, I am able to hold onto myself and
+During an Awareness Through Movement® lesson, I am able to hold onto myself and express my essential nature while bringing myself into a movement or posture that is common to all human beings.
+The same is true during a yoga class while practicing an asana that has been practiced for thousands of years.

-"Is it the element of unification, beyond limits of thought where body, brain, and intelligence come together, opening the communication with the vast immensity in which mind and universe meet?"
+The combination of yoga and Feldenkrais® merge in a way that brings to mind a question Scaravelli poses: "Is it the element of unification, beyond limits of thought where body, brain, and intelligence come together, opening the communication with the vast immensity in which mind and universe meet?"
 The practices support each other and our experience of "thinking, feeling, sensing and moving, the creative interplay of conscious (what we think about ourselves) and unconscious (what we know without thinking).”

 We hope you’ll join us in Costa Rica to rest in retreat and explore the depth of movement, stillness and awareness that Feldenkrais®, yoga and meditation can offer.